OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:14

-David was then in the stronghold,
+David was in the stronghold,
-and the garrison of the Philistines was then in Bethlehem.
+and the garrison of the Philistines was in Bethlehem.

 ## 2 Samuel 23:15

-And David had a craving and said,
+And David longed and said,
-“Oh that someone would give me water to drink from the well of Bethlehem,
+“Oh that someone would bring me water to drink from the well of Bethlehem,
 which is by the gate!”

 ## 2 Samuel 23:16